process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 Create a new PR and merge it, if the version in the [DESCRIPTION](./DESCRIPTION) file is not good.

-#### GitHub issues and milestones

-**Note:** we always put issues related to a version in a Milestone whose name matches the version.

-- Ensure the name of the milestone used for the new release version matches the name of the tag/version that has just been pushed.
-Renamed it if needed.
-- Clean this opened milestone if some issues are still opened (move them to a new one or discard milestone from them)
-- Close the milestone

 #### Prepare the GitHub Release Notes

 - Open [github releases](https://github.com/process-analytics/bpmn-visualization-R/releases)